tastapod/advent-2024/README.md

 ### Day 5

 This was a fun one.
-I made an assumption that all I just needed the rule pairs, and that I wouldn't need to build a graph, which turned out to be true.
-The rules contained every pair combo so there was no transitive logic.
+I made an assumption that I just needed the literal rule pairs and that I wouldn't need to build a graph, which turned out to be true.
+The rules contain every pair combo so there is no transitive logic.

-Because of this, for part 2 I was able to just the builtin `slice.SortedFunc` function, passing it a comparator that does an existence check in the rule table.
-If the rule exists, they are already in the correct order.
+Because of this, for part 2 I was able to just use the builtin `slice.SortedFunc` function, passing it a comparator that does an existence check in the rule table.
+If the rule exists, the pair is in the correct order.
 Simples!

 Spoiler!
 The solution is 'dumber' than I realised.
 You can think of the page numbers just as symbols.
-The only time you need to process them as values is when you are summing the middle value.
+The only time you need to parse a value is when you are summing the middle values.
 The rest of the time, the rule checking is just an existence check for "before|after".
 So now I have dumbed down my solution.